Pest Issues

 Dealing with a flea infestation on your own is not an easy task.
 If you’ve already removed them from your home, they may end up finding shelter in your dog’s favourite playground – the yard.
 Then your beloved pet can reinfest your home, making your efforts to get rid of them meaningless.

 Even if your pet is regularly treated against fleas, they may still find a way to get into your home.
-Making your yard less appealing to fleas is just one more level of defence you can take against unwanted bugs.
+Making your yard less appealing to fleas is just one more level of defence you can take against unwanted insects.

 Here are a few quick tips that you should know about before you start getting rid of fleas outside.